babel/website/website/blog/2019-11-08-babels-funding-plans.md

 ## How You Can Help

 As said before, Babel is not a company.
-This means that it is funded like a non-profit organization that takes donations.
+This means that it is funded similar to a non-profit organization that takes donations.

 Donations are handled through [Open Collective](https://opencollective.com/babel), a service that allows companies and individuals to financially contribute to open source projects.
 The Babel core team uses these donations to sustain continued development of the project.

-If you have any doubts about financially contributing to Babel we'd be happy to answer any questions by [email](team@babeljs.io).
+If you have any questions or concerns about financially contributing to Babel we'd be happy to discuss by [email](team@babeljs.io).

-In case your company is located in one of the cities that the core team lives in we'd also love to meet in-person!
+And in case your company is located in one of the cities that the core team lives in we'd also love to meet in-person!

 - [Henry](https://twitter.com/left_pad) is based in NYC and will be in the Bay Area November 4th-15th.
 - [Nicolò](https://twitter.com/NicoloRibaudo) is based in Italy and will be in Moscow November 6th-10th.